 Software has already been in use in the healthcare industry to streamline a number of activities such as scheduling appointments, creating and managing treatment plans, monitoring vitals and dosage schedules, analyzing clinical data, managing and securing health information and many other administrative tasks involved in running a healthcare facility.
 Software is even used in medical equipment and wearable medical devices.

 Since we have already seen how introducing software in healthcare industry processes creates greater efficiency, reliability and productivity, how could software be an asset during health crises?

 Healthcare in Crisis

 During the COVID-19 outbreak, we’ve seen healthcare systems around the world pushed to their limit, and the crisis is projected to continue for many months to come.
-Hospitals from New York to Los Angeles are struggling to effectively address a surge in patients, and medical supplies are running low as governments bid against one another for much needed masks, gloves or gowns.
+Hospitals from New York to Los Angeles are struggling to effectively address a surge in patients, and medical supplies are running low as governments bid against one another for much needed masks like the n95mask, gloves or gowns.
 These are realities faced all over the world.
 During a crisis such as this, it’s the healthcare industry that is on the frontlines, and we are all searching for ways to help them do their jobs to the best of their ability.